 The ways in which we access the Internet are manifold—we get online with our computers, tablets, phones, watches and even our glasses.
 Once online, we read, watch, listen, share and learn.
 Through a lot of trial and error, we’ve reached a point where these interactions seem natural to us as great user experience and accessibility have come to the forefront of web design.
+With that, we’ve also seen the phasing out of some of the quirkier aspects of old web design.

 It’s taken a lot of effort to get to where we are today.
 Those of us who fondly remember the day when our houses first plugged a network cable into our computer (days when there was one computer in the house and no Wi-Fi) will also remember the “amazing” features that every website had.
 The Internet allowed us to do so much with so little and many of us jumped at the chance to make our mark in this brand new world.

 As we’ve now learned, just because we can do certain things doesn’t necessarily mean that we should.
-After many years of experimentation, learning and adaptation, we can see a gradual phasing out of a number of web elements that might have been… well, actual eyesores.
+After many years of experimentation, learning and adaptation, we can see a gradual phasing out of a number of old web design elements that might have been… well, actual eyesores.

 If you’re ready for a healthy dose of nostalgia, let’s take a look at 10 things that were everywhere back in the early days of the Internet that might bring back some good memories.